MoleculeResolver/molecule-resolver/README.md

 # MoleculeResolver

-A python pacakge allowing to use several web services to find molecule structures/names/CAS based on their identifiers such as name, CAS, SMILES, InChI, etc.
+A python package allowing to use several web services to find molecule structures/names/CAS based on their identifiers such as name, CAS, SMILES, InChI, etc.

 ## Installation